JvanKatwijk/qt-dab/README.md

 different, versions of a DAB decoder:

  * first of all, there is Qt-DAB, a fairly complete DAB decoder, based on the idea that *the user is in full control* .
-For Qt-DAB an appImage is available for x64 Linux, and an installer is available for Windows.
-See the subdirectory *dab-maxi* for construction details.

 ![Qt-DAB with xml input](/qt-dab-1.png?raw=true)

  * second, the *little* sister is *dabMini*, built using the same set of sources, but with an absolutely minimal GUI.
-For Windows an installer in available and for x64 Linux an appImage.
 For installing an
 executable on an *RPI* the documentation contains a script with which all required libraries will be installed, the sources